MiRitter87/trading-cockpit-backend/README.md

 ### Scans
 A Scan consists of multiple lists that have instruments defined in them.
 The scan process queries historical price and volume data of the instruments.
 Indicators are then calculated and the instruments are ranked according to their performance of the past year.
 The backend offers multiple templates to filter the scan results by different characteristics.
 For example stocks can be filtered that have advanced on above-average volume.
+Ratio data are not queried from a third-party data provider.
+Instead they are calculated locally within the application based on existing instrument data.

 ### Dashboard
 The Dashboard aims to provide a meta overview of the current state of the market.